AlexxIT/go2rtc/README.md

 ## Security

-By default `go2rtc` start Web interface on port `1984` and RTSP on port `8554`.
-Both ports are accessible from your local network.
+By default `go2rtc` starts the Web interface on port `1984` and RTSP on port `8554`, as well as use port `8555` for WebRTC connections.
+The three ports are accessible from your local network.
 So anyone on your local network can watch video from your cameras without authorization.
 The same rule applies to the Home Assistant Add-on.

 This is not a problem if you trust your local network as much as I do.
 But you can change this behaviour with a `go2rtc.yaml` config: